 The Bushwick Book Club began in January 2009 on a dare.
 Songwriter, Susan Hwang, dared Goodbye Blue Monday owner Steve Trimboli to let her have a night of new songs inspired by literature.
 He said, “Sure.”

 They started with Kurt Vonnegut’s Breakfast of Champions and now meet monthly employing the talents of local songwriters, artists and chefs who plumb the depths of a chosen literary gem to create that rare and beautiful thing – a new song (or visual art, dance, film or snack).
 These literature-themed live shows have been inspired by everything from Raymond Carver to Charles Darwin to George R.R.
 Martin to the thesaurus.

-The Bushwick Book Club now has several branches all over the world, including Portland, LA, Seattle, Malmo, Sweden, Santa Barbara, New Orleans, Greenville, SC and Toronto, Canada, with new chapters developing in Ireland and Wales.
+The Bushwick Book Club now has several branches all over the world, including Portland, Los Angeles, Seattle, Santa Barbara, New Orleans, Greenville, London and Malmö, Sweden.

 Founder, Curator & Host

 Susan Hwang tells stories and makes things that are usually collapsible, like songs and times.
 Her instruments take up space (accordion, Janggu—traditional Korean drum, piano) but other physical objects she can’t play, wear or eat intimidate her.
 She founded the Bushwick Book Club in 2009 when she was a new employee at Steve Trimboli’s pioneering Bushwick venue, Goodbye Blue Monday.
 She continues to manage, curate, host and perform new songs for BBC in addition to recording and touring with Lusterlit, her musical duo with songwriter/producer Charlie Nieland.
 They refuse to play anything but songs about books.